xyngular/py-xinject/docs/index.md

 poetry add udepend
 ```

-# Introduction
+## Introduction

-Library's main focus is an easy way to create lazy universally injectable dependencies;
+Main focus is an easy way to create lazy universally injectable dependencies;
 in less magical way.
 It also leans more on the side of making it easier to get
 the dependency you need anywhere in the codebase.